maxohq/surrealix/README.md

 ## Handling reconnection

-To properly deal with connection drops, provide an `on_connect`-callback when starting the a Surrealix Socket.
-Usually on_connect callbacks has logic to authenticate the connection and select a namespace / database.
+To properly deal with connection drops, provide an `on_auth`-callback when starting the a Surrealix Socket.
+Usually on_auth callbacks has logic to authenticate the connection and select a namespace / database.

 This callback is called in a non-blocking fashion, so it's important to wait until the connection is ready for further use.
 This is done via `Surrealix.wait_until_crud_ready(pid)` function, that implements busy-waiting intil auth for connection is finished.